jeromeetienne/learningthreejs.com/source/_posts/2014-01-01-flying-spaceship-minigame.markdown

 ---

-In this post, we are going to present how to do a mini-game called "Flying Spaships".
+In this post, we are going to present how to do a mini-game called "Flying Spaceships".
 We are going to do it together in 40 minutes.
 You can read the slides or watch the video to follow along!
 Just look at this [demo](/data/2014-01-01-flying-spaceship-minigame/slides/step99.html).